-The total contribution from the Academy cannot exceed \pm 50,000.
-This amount must be matched by at least 50% by the applying institutions.
+The total contribution from the Academy must be up to GBP 50,000.
+This amount must be at least 50% matched by the applying institutions from their own or leveraged resources.

-- This programme offers financial support for travel, subsistence and salary support costs related to the conduct of visits and exchanges in support of your proposed activities amongst industry and academic partners in India and the UK. - The Academy requires applicants to reserve 5% of total project costs for activities related to upscaling programme impact, building capacity and sharing lessons particularly amongst the wider network of Tier 2 and Tier 3 Indian engineering universities.
-Please cost this in to proposals and propose activities which may promote this end. - There is no set limit on how much you can claim in any one category apart from consumables and other costs, where no more than 10% of the total cost may be requested.
+- This programme offers financial support for (economy class) travel, subsistence and salary support costs related to your proposed activities amongst industry and academic partners in Partner Countries and the UK. - There is no set limit on how much you can claim in any one category apart from consumables and other costs, where no more than 10% of the total cost may be requested.
 'Consumables' include project specific costs of small equipment, computer software licenses or publication costs.
-Examples of 'other costs' are conferences and seminar fees. - Please note that the funding provided by this scheme is not calculated on the basis of full economic costs. - The totals may come to more than the maximum funding you can request under this scheme.
-Additional costs must be met by the participating Institutions.
-If the amount noted is higher than the award can provide, please state the contribution to be made by each institution. - The funding provided cannot be used to pay for purchases of large equipment and research infrastructure.
+Examples of 'other costs' are conferences and seminar fees. - Please note that the funding provided by this scheme is not calculated on the basis of full economic costs. - Successful applicants will receive 80% of the total award value at the project's start, after contract signature and the remaining 20% at the project's end, upon receipt of a satisfactory final report. - Additional costs on top of the grant funding must be met by the participating Institutions or leveraged from elsewhere with clear indication with respect to the source of the matched contribution. - The funding provided within the grant cannot be used to pay for purchases of large equipment and research infrastructure.